Vandivier/afterecon/content/2014-11-14-how-to-improve-mainstream-science-and-the-tom-steyer-effect.md

 ---
-title: How To Improve Mainstream Science and the Tom Steyer Effect
+title: "How To Improve Mainstream Science and the Tom Steyer Effect"
 date: 2014-11-14 16:03:49
 author: John Vandivier
 ---